If you are considering a cruise with either P&O Cruises or Royal Caribbean you may be wondering how the cruise lines compare.

 |Cruise Line||Pricing||Includes Gratuities?|

-P&O cruises pricing is mid-range, there are some bargains to be found, I recently booked a 14-night cruise on the newest P&O ship for £800!
+P&O cruises pricing is mid-range, but there are some bargains to be found, I recently booked a 14-night cruise on the newest P&O ship for £800!
+That includes all gratuities.

 |Cruise Line||Gratuity Price||Age Applied to|

 Gratuities are tips added on per person, per night and should be budgeted for when booking your cruise.

 It is possible to prepay gratuities so that guests don’t get a surprise at the end of the cruise – but not everybody does this.

 For more information about gratuities including how much they will cost you check out this post: